chingu-voyages/v35-bears-team-12/README.md

 * I want to log into my account
 * so I can access the app

+##### About Page
+* as a user,
+* I want to view key information about what the "Chingu Boards" app is and how it works,
+* So I can figure out how to use the app

 ##### Home Page
 * as a project manager,
 * I want to post information about (and a link to apply for) a project I (or my organization) want to build,